Post Image

 What changed in Google Gemini’s UX redesign?

-Google’s Gemini UX 2.0 overhaul introduced a cleaner layout, easier access to AI features in everyday workflows, a native macOS desktop app, and a mobile Google AI Studio app for developers.
-The redesign prioritizes discoverability and makes advanced AI capabilities accessible without deep menus.
+Gemini’s UX 2.0 overhaul introduced a cleaner layout, contextual feature surfacing, a native macOS desktop app, and a mobile Google AI Studio app for developers.
+The redesign focused on discoverability, multimodal input, and cross-platform consistency.

 Why did Google redesign the Gemini app?